Responsibility at CBS

 CBS PRME has joined forced with several student organizations to celebrate the SDGs with a large on-campus event.
 Here, students host open activities demonstrating how the goals are relevant, inspiring and make up fertile ground for business innovation today.
 The aim of the event is to make all CBS students aware of the Global Goals and engage the leaders of tomorrow in this universal agenda.
 Moreover, we wish to build bridges between professionals and academics, and inspire other educational institutions to follow suit.
 Surely, this feeds into achieving a world without pressing issues of poverty, inequalities and climate change, as envisioned by the Sustainable Development Goals.

-If you would like to attend next year's Students for the Global Goals, please stay updated on this website, or on our Facebook page here.
+This year's Students for the Global Goals will be 25 April 2019, please stay updated on studentsforglobalgoals.com, or on our Facebook page here.

 Students for the Global Goals 2018